 - Workbooks/Study Guides uploaded after a due date will be accepted for reduced credit (two-point deduction), up to one week after a due date; not accepted after one week except for certain circumstances.
 The Workbooks/Study Guides for weeks 1, 9, and 15 will not be accepted late. - Postings and responses added after a due date will be accepted for reduced credit (one-point deduction), up to one week after a due date; not accepted after one week except for certain circumstances. - Review Quizzes: Each quiz completed after 11:59 PM on a due date will automatically be marked "late".
 Late quizzes will be re-graded with a 10% (up to three-points) deduction.
 Each quiz will automatically close at 11:59 PM one week after the due date.
-The guiz for Module 1 will not be accepted late. - Email reflections sent after a due date will be accepted for reduced credit (one-point deduction), up to one week after a due date; not accepted after one week except for certain circumstances. - Paper: Late submissions of the paper will be accepted, but any paper not uploaded to Canvas by 11:59 PM on the due date will be marked down ten percent (up to five-points), up to one week after the due date.
-Late papers must be uploaded no later than Sunday, 3/2/25 (Module 6).
+The quiz for Module 1 will not be accepted late. - Email reflections sent after a due date will be accepted for reduced credit (one-point deduction), up to one week after a due date; not accepted after one week except for certain circumstances. - Paper: Papers uploaded to Canvas after 11:59 PM on the due date are late.
+Late papers must be uploaded no later than Sunday, 10/5/25 (Module 6) with a ten percent late deduction (up to five points).
 No papers accepted after this date. - The Midterm and Final Exams will not be accepted late.
 No make-up exams will be given except for reason of illness or other verified emergencies if you notify me within 24 hours of the due date.